 The corners are the part you want to be careful with.
-My technique (and I’m not sure if this is the “right” way or not) is to approach it like I was wrapping a present.
+My technique (and I’m not sure if this is the “right” way or not, but it worked) is to approach it like I was wrapping a present.
 I get one side stapled, and then fold it in to the un-stapled side.
 Then I bring that piece up and pull it really tightly and staple along the seam.
 It takes a bit of practice, but I would just do it a few times until I got the perfect seam and then staple ‘er down.

 Here she was all stapled and ready to go.

 Now came the tricky part of actually hanging it.
 We wanted to attach it directly to the wall rather than to our bed, so we went through a few different options.
 We could have hung it using heavy-duty picture hangers, but we worried about it being wobbly and un-level.
-So we searched around and finally came across this heavy duty E-Z Ancor french cleat (we found it at Canadian Tire, but I’m sure lots of other stores carry them too).
+So we searched around and finally came across this heavy duty E-Z Ancor french cleat.
 It’s 18 inch and holds up to 200 pounds.
 I couldn’t find the same brand on Amazon, but this OOK Hangman French Cleat is the exact same in terms of dimensions and weight as the one we used.